ericgundrum/SquidHallBE/README.md

 The first run will take several minutes for each server to install its dependencies.
 Be patient.

-Once the servers are running, access SquidHall with `http://localhost:8080`.
+Once the servers are running, access SquidHall with `http://localhost:2657`.
+Or use port 8080 to access the webpack hotsync server.

 Other options are described in 'dev.dk'.